 If you have been watching the news, you know the answer to this question.

 How can I suggest resources and people to interview?

 You will have an opportunity to do this daily in the classroom.

 How Will This Work, and How Can I Enroll?

-After enrolling in this course (at the bottom of this page), you will receive a link to enter our online classroom on March 15.
+After enrolling in this course (at the bottom of this page), you will receive a link to enter our online classroom.
 Once there, you will receive materials relevant to each of the four weeks of the course, one day at a time.
 These materials will include reading materials, as well as audio and video links, questions for the community to discuss in the classroom, and “assignments.”
 This class has been described as a “firehose” of information – all of us will have differing amounts of time to devote in these four weeks – do what you can, where you are, and remember that stressing about the classroom materials is a misdirection of your energy.
 Focus instead on what you are learning.
 Once each week, we will meet by phone or webinar to talk about that past week’s reading and classroom conversation.
 These calls will be facilitated by Patti Digh and Victor Lee Lewis along with other subject matter experts.

 Rules of Engagement